Republican plan to replace Obamacare: what's new in it?

 - Conservative backlash -

-House lawmakers will review the bill in committee on Wednesday, but without key information: a scoring by the Congressional Budget Office, which estimates the costs of a piece of legislation to the federal government.
+House lawmakers already have spent dozens of hours reviewing and debating the bill this week, but without key information: a scoring by the Congressional Budget Office, which estimates the costs of a piece of legislation to the federal government.

 With minority Democrats expected to unanimously oppose the plan, the Republican majority will need unity to get it over the finish line.